For immediate mental health needs, please contact one of these national hotlines:

 organizations working on mental health and agriculture issues and stakeholders who may be positioned to offer

 Understanding Farmers' Mental Health Concerns

-The Centers for Disease Control and Prevention defines mental health as:
+The Centers for Disease Control and Prevention (CDC) defines

 Over the past few years, farmers and ranchers have experienced significant economic stressors, including: